-We’re proud to launch a new video with Motek depicting the emotional rehabilitation journey of engineer Mike Jones after he loses his leg in a motorcycle accident.
+We’re proud to share this video, created with Motek, depicting the emotional rehabilitation journey of engineer Mike Jones after he loses his leg in a motorcycle accident.
 Mike’s life changed instantly on that day, and his injuries had a lifelong physical and psychological impact on him.
 Mike’s therapy sessions at The Morrello Clinic using the C-Mill treadmill allowed him to rediscover his drive to overcome any obstacle in his way.
 He is now one of Europe’s top disabled golfers.

 The Defence National Rehabilitation Centre